radixdlt/official-examples/step-by-step/08-ledger-ready-gumball-machine/README.md

-# 7 Ledger Ready Gumball Machine
+# 8 Ledger Ready Gumball Machine

 In the previous example we allowed our gumball machine to mint its own gumballs.
 The blueprint still isn't quite ready for us to publish on the ledger though.
-Currently anyone can mint gumballs, so let's look at restricting it to the component and component methods.
-Well also add a icon for the gumball token, so it's easily identifiable in the wallets and explorers.
+Currently anyone can mint gumballs, so let's look at restricting it to the component it's methods.
+Well also add a icon for the gumball token, so it's easily identifiable in wallets and explorers.

 - [Virtual Badges](#virtual-badges)
   - [Address Reservation](#address-reservation)